 On April 10th, it snows.

 On mornings, when it’s Rob’s turn to work, I take the kids for meandering rides in the car, to kill the time, when I should be working too.
 It’s too cold to play.
 They love it, and then they hate it, and then we sing songs and I try to make them laugh while not crashing.
 We don’t stop anywhere.
 We see bald eagles, and crows.
 The heat is up.
 The air is dry.
+Our hands are peeling.

 The nights he is gone feel like the longest ones.
-I set the alarm as the wind sweeps across the lake, knocking at the windows, peering in at us.
+I set the alarm as the wind flies across the lake, knocking at the windows, peering in at us.
 The boys, warmly tucked in their beds, must look like delectable treats to the cold’s wolfish eyes.
 I remember the story of Owl, who lets winter in.
 Winter sweeps in the door, freezes Owl’s pea soup, runs up the stairs, and tumbles out the cozy fire.
 Winter is acomin’ in, let us sing goddamn.
 I curl into bed with my work computer and like an automaton, generate decks, endless decks, and drive my team crazy with emails, belated responses to urgent matters… do they matter though?
 What is the meaning of urgent when you are at the end of the world?

 It snows again on April 16th.

 I am in charge of groceries, once we are out of our two weeks of quarantine.
 Going to the supermarket is fraught.
 I wear gloves and a buff over my face as a mask.
 It’s a strange dance, giving strangers their distance, while racing through the store.
 The calculus is not hard; you have to get everything needed in one swoop, stocking up for as long as possible, in as short an amount as time as possible.
 The net result is that any desire to cook anything interesting leaches out of me.
 I grab, I run, I go.
 Hamburger, hamburger, hamburger, chicken, steak.
 Frozen French Fries.
 Don’t forget the wine.